amills25/todo/src/pseudocode.md

 })
 ```

+-   handleItemComplete
+    -   will change filterBy value from active to completed
+-   handleItemX
+    -   will soft delete an item from the list
 -   filterArray
-    -   switch case inside of filter method to show the filterValue ("all", "completed", or "active")
+    -   switch case inside of filter method to show the filterValue ("active", "completed", or "all")
--   handleClear
+-   handleListClear
     -   onclick method
 -   viewCount
     -   just returns the filtered length of the array